edumserrano/webpack-module-federation-with-angular/code-demos/communication-custom-events-ng16/README.md

 In addition, when the `Send message` button is clicked, the Web component will also produce a `greet-message` custom event.
 This is being done to demonstrate the difference with relying on the output mapping that Angular does for you by default or manually dispatching a custom event.
 Outside of a demo app, you'd likely choose one or the other.

-Use the `Go to /my-standalone-component` to load the `MyStandaloneComponent` component look for the console for the logs produced when you click the `Send message` button.
+Use the `Go to /my-standalone-component` to load the `MyStandaloneComponent` component and look at the console for the logs produced when you click the `Send message` button.

 > **Note**
 >
 > Even though the mfe1 app is producing messages to the console when the `Send message` button is clicked, this does not happen when the mfe1 app is integrated into the shell.
-This is because the subscription to the button click happens at the [app.component.ts](../communication-custom-events-ng16/mfe1-ng16/src/app/app.component.ts), which is not part of the exported webpack module, which is the [MyStandaloneComponent](../communication-custom-events-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component.component.ts) Angular standalone component.
+This is because the subscription to the button click happens at the [app.component.ts](../communication-custom-events-ng16/mfe1-ng16/src/app/app.component.ts) and that is not part of the exported webpack module, which is the [MyStandaloneComponent](../communication-custom-events-ng16/mfe1-ng16/src/app/my-standalone-component/my-standalone-component.component.ts) Angular standalone component.
 >

-## Shell
+## Shell app

 The shell app is created to show the difference between subscribing to a custom event that has the `bubbles` property set to `true` and one that has it set to `false`.